-Students who do not submit a satisfactory payment plan will be assessed a $40 processing fee per month until such time as a satisfactory payment arrangement is approved and/or all tuition is paid in full.
-Any balance not covered by an approved payment plan will be assessed interest at 1% per month on the unpaid balance, or 12% per annum.
-Any collection cost or legal fees incurred in collecting an account will be the responsibility of the student/parent.
+Any balance not covered by an approved payment plan will be assessed interest at one percent per month on the unpaid balance, or 12 percent per annum.
+Any collection cost or legal fees incurred in collecting an account will be the responsibility of the student.

 The responsibility for initiating and completing the withdrawal process with appropriate university offices rests with the student.
 The first day of classes constitutes the beginning of the semester for tuition refund purposes.
-For courses which are scheduled out of sequence of the regular fall, winter, spring and summer semesters, the day published as the first day of instruction constitutes the beginning of the course for tuition refund purposes.
+For courses that are scheduled out of sequence of the regular fall, winter, spring and summer semesters, the day published as the first day of the semester or term constitutes the beginning of the course for tuition refund purposes.